 1.2 Assign mentors at zone meetings and annual meetings.

-1.3 Develop standard messaging about NCEES for MBAs to deliver to new members.

 1.4 Identify and track leaders; educate member boards about the leadership process.

 1.5 Provide synopsis of paths to leadership to provide a clearer understanding for people interested in pursuing leadership positions.